-$$E{\rm n} = \frac{x - X}{\sqrt{U{\rm ref}^2 + U{\rm lab}^2}}$$
+$$zeta = \frac{|x{lab} - x{as}|}{\sqrt{u{as}^2 + u{lab}^2}}$$

-(with x: laboratory result, X: assigned value, $\sigma$ : standard deviation of proficiency assessment, $U{ref}$ : expanded uncertainty of the assigned value, $U{lab}$ : expanded uncertainty of the laboratory result)
+(with x{lab} : laboratory result, x{as} : assigned value, s: standard deviation of performance assessment, u{as} : standard uncertainty of the assigned value, u{lab} : standard uncertainty of the laboratory result)

-The numerator of both scores gives the difference between the laboratory result and the assigned value which can either be established by one or more reference laboratories (usual practice in calibration) or be derived as consensus value from the group of participating laboratories.
-The standard deviation $\vec{\Box}$ in the denominator of the z-score is a measure of the actual or accepted variability of the results.
-The denominator of the En number represents the expanded combined uncertainty of the difference in the numerator.
+The numerator of both scores gives the (absolute) difference between the laboratory result and the assigned value which can either be established by one or more reference laboratories or be derived as consensus value from the group of participating laboratories.
+The standard deviation s in the denominator of the z-score is a measure of the actual or accepted variability of the results.
+The denominator of the zeta score represents the combined standard uncertainty of the difference in the numerator.
 Thus, both scores have in common that the actual difference between the laboratory result and the assigned value is assessed against an estimate of the (expected or acceptable) spread of results.
-The difference between the two scores is that the z-score assesses all laboratories against the same numerical value whereas the En number allows the individually claimed accuracy of a laboratory to be taken into account.
+The difference between the two scores is that the z-score assesses all laboratories against the same numerical value whereas the zeta score allows the individually claimed accuracy of a laboratory to be taken into account.1 z, zeta ≤ 2: satisfactory result 2 < z, zeta < 3: questionable result, z, zeta > 3: unsatisfactory result.